We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Criminal law is the responsibility of the federal government.
 However, sentences are usually carried out by cantons.
 You should also be aware that there are many different emergency numbers in Switzerland, depending on what services you need and which canton you are in.

 Health, welfare, and social security in Switzerland

 Most people, including expats, also choose to buy private health insurance.
-There are around 60 registered health insurance companies in Switzerland, which each offer the same benefits in their basic health insurance policies.
+There are around 60 registered health insurance companies in Switzerland, each of which offers the same benefits in their basic health insurance policies.
 Companies are obliged to accept anyone who applies, regardless of pre-existing health conditions.
-You are free to choose your own insurer and can change company once a year if you give notice.
+You are free to choose your own insurer and can change companies once a year if you give notice.
 Some of the leading health insurance companies in Switzerland include the following:

 In addition to making health insurance contributions, everyone in Switzerland has to contribute to social insurance schemes.
 As such, all expats have to take out social insurance schemes to access Swiss social benefits.
 Because of this, everyone can access a full range of social protections, including pensions, unemployment, and maternity benefits.

 Education in Switzerland

 Although you can enroll your child in a public school, many expats prefer to send them to a private international school.
 Either way, your child will enjoy a high-quality education in a multicultural environment.

 The State Secretariat for Education, Research and Innovation (SERI) oversees education at the federal level in Switzerland.
 That said, each canton is free to create its own educational structure, including its curricula.